Our Data Science Instructors

 Our team of experienced, full-time instructional faculty utilize real-world case studies to teach best practices in statistical analysis, machine learning, natural language processing and data visualization that will prepare you for a successful career in Data Science.

 Hamid received his Ph.D. in computational Physics from University of Waterloo and was the first to predict Quantum Spin Ice using modeling techniques.
-During his Postdoctoral fellowship he worked with teams from Princess Margaret Hospital and Harvard Medical School to apply modeling techniques to problems in cancer which resulted in several papers.
-Back in 2010 Hamid co-founded and built one of the first robust search engines for apps with the capability to search content inside apps by applying Machine Learning and optimization techniques in the time that these techniques were not still popular.
-During its time the search engine was one of the first runner with news coverage and citation in patents from companies such as Microsoft.
-Hamid also worked on applying machine learning techniques in IOT space where he used these techniques to decipher patterns in smartphone sensors to improve the ad targeting.
-Hamid also worked on building a smart tracking device for Alzheimer people and pets.
+In 2010, Hamid co-founded and built one of the first robust search engines for apps with the capability to search content inside apps by applying Machine Learning and optimization techniques.
+Hamid also worked on applying machine learning techniques in IOT space and worked on building a smart tracking device for Alzheimer people and pets.
 You can learn more about Hamid on his Google Scholar profile here.